TakuyaShintate/tsts/README.md

 ### Training

-Without a log directory path provided by config, it automatically generates random log directory.
+Without a log directory path provided by config, it automatically generates a random log directory.

 ```python
 import torch